abdulwahabnauman/Nusxa/docs/submission.md

 - **iOS is code-supported but not shipped:** no `ios/` directory is committed; the widget and Today shortcut are Android-only native plugins.
 - **Expo Go cannot run the app:** native modules (sqlite, secure-store, biometrics, widget plugins) require a development build, despite the readme's quick-start mentioning Expo Go for orientation.
-- **AI features need network + credentials:** scanning, chat and explanations require either the deployed proxy or user-provided Gemini/Groq/OpenRouter keys; without them the rest of the app (data, reminders, education) works fully offline.
+- **AI features need network + credentials:** scanning, chat and explanations require either the deployed proxy or user-provided Gemini/Groq/OpenRouter keys; without them the rest of the app (data, reminders) works fully offline.
 - **No cross-device sync:** data is device-local by design; transfer is via JSON export/import or encrypted backup files.
 - **Lint has 73 open warnings** (style-level, e.g. `Array<T>` vs `T[]`); zero errors.
 - **SQLite journal mode is DELETE, not WAL** (`src/db/database.ts`), chosen for compatibility; write-heavy operations are therefore slower than WAL would allow.